acabaniss/rich-noisy-python/README.md

 ## Description ##

-rich_noisy takes a matrix of observed ties between nodes in a network and either a total number of trials where ties could be observed or a matrix describing how often each edge could have been observed.
+richnoisy takes a matrix of observed ties between nodes in a network and either a total number of trials where ties could be observed or a matrix describing how often each edge could have been observed.
 By iterating an expectation and a maximization step between estimates of generative parameters and probabilities of underlying similarity, it converges on a matrix of probabilities describing the likelihood of a "true" edge connecting every set of nodes, as well as a set of parameters defining the overall probability of similarity (rho), the true positive rate (alpha), and the false positive rate (beta).

 ## Notes ##